LD-LINC/Week-5---Data-Transformation-and-Pipelines/Intro_to_Prefect.md

 ### Parameters

-Parameters are inputs you can provide to a flow at the time of execution.
+Parameters are inputs you can provide to a flow during execution.
 They help in making flows dynamic and reusable.
-For example, instead of hardcoding a date or a filename, you can pass it as a parameter.
+For example, you can pass it as a parameter instead of hardcoding a date or a filename.

 ### Orchestration

-Orchestration refers to the way Prefect schedules, monitors, retries, and manages tasks and flows.
+Orchestration refers to how Prefect schedules, monitors, retries, and manages tasks and flows.
 This is a key feature that distinguishes Prefect from just writing scripts.
 It adds logic and control over how workflows behave in real-world scenarios.

 ### State